hoppersroppers/fundamentals/LinuxBasics/15-UsefulLinuxTips.md

+# Useful Linux Tips

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/OcXmPsvxkRA?wmode=opaque" width="640"></iframe>There
-There are a ton of commands out there to make you more efficient on the command line, but let's highlight some of the best right now!
+are a ton of commands out there to make you more efficient on the command line, but let's highlight some of the best right now!

 ### Tab Autocomplete